-- 2.7.1 ASA believes that agricultural education is an important foundation for the future of agriculture and that there is need for a comprehensive school curriculum that will accurately inform and educate K-12 students about the importance of agriculture.
-ASA particularly supports the efforts and expansion of 4-H, FFA and the national Ag-in-the-Classroom program and believes that it is important that all groups representing agriculture must be involved.
-We also believe that the corporations and companies that are our suppliers and which resell or process commodities also have a vital interest in a favorable public perception of agriculture. - 2.7.2 ASA endorses the long range goal for agricultural education and urges ASA members to provide active support for its projects an activities on local, state and national levels that will help create new programs in communities not yet served by agricultural education and FFA and ensure the quality and high performance of current programs providing personal, academic and career education in agriculture. - 2.7.3 ASA supports more government, corporate and private education that increases public awareness of the stewardship, economics and risks involved in agricultural production. - 2.7.4 ASA urges more effort by our land grant university system and all other public and private organizations and entities to increase responsible and accurate educational programs as a way to offset consumer concerns regarding biotechnology, food safety, renewable fuels, crop protection products and animal agriculture. - 2.7.5 ASA should work with USB to create educational materials and opportunities to educate youth and elected officials on the food chain and life cycle of soybeans. - 2.7.6 ASA supports the Morrill Act as written in 1862 and later amended in 1890.
-The original intent of the Morrill Act was to develop land grant universities with the charge of specializing in agriculture and mechanical arts.
-ASA also supports the Hatch Act, which developed the experimental stations and the Smith-Lever Act which developed the cooperative extension service.
-ASA is concerned that the current implementation of these Acts has been diverted from their original and important intent.
-(2015) - 2.7.7 ASA supports the National Association of Agriculture Educators and the National Council for Agriculture Education in the Teach Ag Campaign to combat the current national agriculture teacher shortage.
+2.7.1 ASA believes that a comprehensive K-12 agricultural education curriculum, delivered with the help and expansion of 4-H, FFA national ag-in-the-classroom, and similar programs are an important foundation for the future of America's agriculture.
+ASA encourages involvement by all groups representing agriculture, particularly the companies that are both our suppliers and our customers, who have an interest in a favorable public perception of agriculture.
+(2017)

+- 2.7.2 ASA encourages its members to provide active local, state, and national support for agricultural research and education projects and activities.
+(2017) - 2.7.3 ASA supports government, corporate and privately-sponsored education that increases public awareness of not only the stewardship and sustainability of our natural resources, but also the economics and risks involved in agricultural production.
+(2017) - 2.7.4 ASA urges more effort by our land grant university system and all other public and private organizations and entities to increase responsible and accurate educational programs as a way to offset consumer concerns regarding biotechnology, food safety, renewable fuels, crop protection products and animal agriculture. - 2.7.5 ASA should work with USB to create educational materials and opportunities to educate youth and elected officials on the food chain and life cycle of soybeans. - 2.7.6 ASA supports the original statutes creating land grant institutions intended to expand and enhance agriculture research and education.
+These include the Morrill Act and the Hatch Act (creating the experimental research stations) and the Smith-Lever Act (creating the Cooperative Extension Service).
+(2017) - 2.7.7 ASA supports the National Association of Agriculture Educators and the National Council for Agriculture Education in the Teach Ag Campaign to combat the current national agriculture teacher shortage.
 (2015)